-- " Nice to have: payoff-scripting facility - " Also nice to have: Offer users a way to quickly achieve results using an embedded scripting facility similar to IPython notebooks, etc. - " To solve both of these problems we integrate a Scala interpreter into our system (although something like Jython would be equally well suited...) - " Inspired again by https://hpcquantlib.wordpress.com/2011/09/01/using-scala-for-payoff-scripting/.
+- " Nice to have: Generic Scripting facility, e.g. to define payoffs or products - " Also nice to have: Offer users a way to quickly achieve results using an embedded scripting facility similar to IPython notebooks, etc. - Thus we integrate a Scala interpreter into our system (although Jython would be equally well suited...) - Inspired again by https://hpcquantlib.wordpress.com/2011/09/01/using-scala-for-payoff-scripting/.